earthly/earthly/docs/earthfile/earthfile.md

 Additionally, for privileged capabilities, earthly must be invoked on the command line with the `--allow-privileged` (or `-P`) flag.

-For example, consider two Earthfiles, one hosted on a remote github repo:
+For example, consider two Earthfiles, one hosted on a remote GitHub repo:

 ```Dockerfile
 # github.com/earthly/example